dustinreeves/google-speedtest-chart/docs/Create-a-spreadsheet-to-collect-data.md

   and insert:

   `*/10 * * * * PATH=$PATH:/usr/local/bin /usr/local/bin/speedtest-to-google`
+  ^just fyi, in ubuntu, i had to define my path as an absolute, for whatever reason, the $PATH variable would not play nice.? so i basically echo'd $PATH, and then put the contents in front of my :/usr/local/bin

   Save and quit using Ctrl + X.
 1. Now back in the spreadsheet, select the whole columns A - D by clicking on A, then with Shift + Click on D: